• About

 Notes

 1. The brioche bread casserole can soak overnight in the fridge.
 This is a great recipe for Christmas morning or holiday breakfasts.
-Prepare the casserole the night before (including the butter and sugar topping) and cover it in in the fridge.
+Prepare the casserole the night before (including the butter and sugar topping) and cover it in the fridge.
 In the morning, continue with the baking step.

 Nutrition